-Not very unlike today, coffee and tea houses of the yesteryears weren’t simply a place to get your daily caffeine fix but were spaces of socialising and the churning of dynamic political and artistic thought by the intellectuals who frequented them.
-From housing secret meetings of freedom-fighters in the colonial era to fixing of marriage alliances, it seems as though these joints have seen the growth of the nation through the decades.
+Even in the yesteryears, coffee and tea houses weren’t simply a place to get your daily caffeine fix, but were also spaces to socialise and churn political and artistic thoughts by the intellectuals who frequented them.
+From housing secret meetings of freedom-fighters in the colonial era, to fixing of marriage alliances, it seems as though these joints are witness to the growth of the nation through the decades.

-With over 400 outlets across the country, the list had to start with the iconic brand started in 1957 which is now thronged by college students and young professionals by the large for its delicious fare at affordable prices.
-The various branches under ICH have housed a range of politicians and intellectuals within its walls.
-In fact, the one in Pondicherry is the place where Yann Martel started his bestselling novel Life of Pi.
+With over 400 outlets across the country, the list had to start with the iconic brand launched in 1957 which is now thronged by college students and young professionals for its delicious spread at affordable prices.
+The various branches of ICH have housed a range of politicians and intellectuals within its walls.
+In fact, the one in Pondicherry is the place where author Yann Martel started his bestselling novel, Life of Pi (2001).
 In 2014, the structure was redone in a Franco-Tamilian style, to reflect the culture of the union territory.

-Started in the 1960’s by Narasimha Rao, this establishment is famed for its delicious coffee and south Indian treats.
-The menu has remained the same for over four decades, with idli, vade, kara bath, sweet Kesar bath along with their crowning glory — the chutney.
+Started in the 1960s by Narasimha Rao, this establishment is famed for its delicious coffee and south-Indian treats.
+The menu has remained the same for over four decades, with Idli, Vade, Kara Bath, sweet Kesari Bath along with their crowning glory — the chutney.
 The preparation of the legendary chutney is overlooked by the founder’s wife, 83-year old K.N.
 Saraswathi every day.
-With the city’s rise in sleek cafe’s and roasteries, Brahmin’s retains the old-world charm of Bangalore and takes you back on a nostalgic trip.
-Though it doesn’t offer the comfort of a typical cafe (no sitting space!), it still has a stellar 4.9 on Zomato.
+With the city’s rise in sleek cafes and roasteries, Brahmin’s retains the old-world charm of Bengaluru and takes you back on a nostalgic trip.
+Though it doesn’t offer the comfort of a typical cafe (no sitting space!), it still boasts a stellar 4.9 rating on Zomato.

 III.
 United Coffee House, Delhi

 Conceptualised by late Lala Hans Raj Kalra in 1942, United Coffee House emerged at a time when the Quit India movement was brewing.
-The space brought the various cultural diversities of Delhi under one roof, as was the vision of the founder.
+The space brought the various cultural diversities of Delhi under one roof, which fulfilled the vision of the founder.
 The tall ceilings and art-deco interiors are definitely a sight for sore eyes.
-Though the cafe was frequented by intellectuals, artists and affluent entrepreneurs, it is also said to have been a match-making spot for families, with the popular saying “marriages were not made in heaven, but at United Coffee House, over cups of tea made with the United Blend” attesting to this fact.
+Though the cafe was frequented by intellectuals, artists and affluent entrepreneurs, it is also said to have been a match-making spot for families, with the popular saying “Marriages were not made in heaven, but at United Coffee House, over cups of tea made with the United Blend,” attesting to this fact.

 IV.
 Mavallli Tiffin Room, Bangalore

-Found in the 1920’s, the Mavalli Tiffin Room (MTR) on Lalbagh road has been known to dish out delicious south Indian delicacies.
-It grew to the household name it is today, by lucratively tapping on the food issues created by the Emergency in 1960’s, and coming out with a range of packaged products from masalas to idli mixes.
+Found in the 1920s, the Mavalli Tiffin Room (MTR) on Lalbagh road has been known to dish out delicious south-Indian delicacies.
+It grew to the household name it is today by lucratively tapping on the food issues created by the Emergency of 1975, and coming out with a range of packaged products from Masalas to Idli mixes.
 Despite the stronghold of MTR as a brand, the Tiffin room itself is no less popular.
-It has crowds at its shop for its fluffy Rava idlis, crisp dosas and heady, aromatic coffees whose beans are freshly roasted and ground on a daily basis.
+It has crowds at its shop for its fluffy Rava Idlis, crisp Dosas and heady, aromatic coffees whose beans are freshly roasted and ground on a daily basis.

 V. Favourite’s Cabin, Kolkata